 The Mercure Bristol Holland House Hotel and Spa is a 4-star city centre hotel with 275 rooms, which has limited parking facilities.
-The car parks were being used by local residents and their visitors, thereby limiting the spaces available to hotel guest and spa users.
+The car parks were being used by local residents and their visitors, thereby limiting the spaces available to hotel guest and spa users and ensuring the best controlled access.

 The hotel management needed to eliminate abuse of the hotel car parks by local residents and their visitors so that a better service could be provided for hotel guests and spa users.
 They also wanted to obtain a cost-effective facility that would allow them to charge for use of the car park.